CormacKinsella/Metagenomic-virus-host-prediction/README.md

 # Metagenomic-virus host prediction

-## Linux workflow for identifying over-represented eukaryotic taxa in virus positive samples.
+## Linux workflow for predicting hosts of viruses found using metagenomics.

-# Highlights
+# Background
 - Viruses found in metagenomic datasets are often not linked to their hosts due to high biodiversity in samples (many potential pairings = difficult to infer host)
-- Despite this, hosts nucleic acids are often sequenced alongside their viruses
+- Despite this, host nucleic acids are often sequenced alongside their viruses; we must therefore find the needle in the haystack
-- Given a cohort of samples, some containing the host, and some not - it may be possible to predict likely hosts
+- Given a cohort of samples, some containing a virus lineage, and some not, it may be possible to predict hosts
-- A set of virus positive samples should contain an enrichment in the eukaryotic/prokaryotic host versus virus negative samples
+- This workflow can be used to identify viruses & cellular taxa in samples, and then pinpoint which possible host taxa occur at high prevalence alongisde viruses
-- Follow-up tests can then be targeted, given a specific putative host
+- Follow-up with statistical testing can establish whether these taxa are found at higher prevalence than in virus negative samples
-- This workflow carries out the necessary sub-steps
+- Once computational prediction of a host is done, targeted validation is possible
-- It remains agnostic to host taxonomy (though you may target eukaryotic vs. prokaryotic hosts for example)
+- The workflow assumes a eukaryotic host, and otherwise remains agnostic to host taxonomy.
+Though untested, it should also work for prokaryotes with minor changes

 # Dependencies:
 Prerequisite programmes in $PATH:
 - bwa
 - blast